sethseokheehan/sethseokheehan/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Seth.
-I'm a freshman at Dartmouth pursuing engineering sciences and music and Presidential Science Scholar of South Korea.
+I'm a first-year engineering student at Dartmouth and Presidential Science Scholar of South Korea.

-My research interests lie at the intersection of theoritical and applied machine learning, and I'm currently working on weakly-supervised semantic segmentation with Prof. <a href="https://sites.dartmouth.edu/lisplab/sang-peter-chin">Peter Chin</a> (Dartmouth College) and smart grid operations for significan infrastructure with Prof. <a href="https://sites.dartmouth.edu/cpeslab/junbo-zhao">Junbo Zhao</a> (Dartmouth College).
-For the summer 2026, I'll be working on applied machine learning under Prof. <a href="https://sia.korea.ac.kr/pi">Seokhyun Chung</a> (Korea University)'s supervision.
+My research interests lie at the intersection of theoritical and applied machine learning, and I'm currently working on weakly-supervised semantic segmentation with Prof. <a href="https://sites.dartmouth.edu/lisplab/sang-peter-chin">Peter Chin</a> and smart grid operations for significan infrastructure with Prof. <a href="https://sites.dartmouth.edu/cpeslab/junbo-zhao">Junbo Zhao</a>.
+For the summer 2026, I'll be working on applied machine learning under Prof. <a href="https://sia.korea.ac.kr/pi">Seokhyun Chung</a>'s supervision.

 Before Dartmouth, I co-founded Drice and led the development of a patented and published AI-powered drone system for real-time black ice detection.
 I also worked for Enuma, an edtech startup developing AI-driven learning solutions for children with special needs.